astronomer/sagemaker-batch-inference/README.md

     - `s3_bucket` - The same bucket used with the provided notebook for inputs and outputs.
 (The value assigned to the `default_bucket` variable in the notebook)
     - `model_package_group` - The name of the Sagemaker Model Registry Group that you created
     - `role_arn` - Role ARN to be used with the Processing Job task.
 Usually your Sagemaker execution Role Arn.
+    - `ecr_repository_uri` - ECR URI where you pushed the SageMakerProcessing container image to.
  - Airflow Connections
    - `aws_default` - [AWS](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/aws.html)